Mikhail Gashchuk

-Mikhail Yevgenyevich Gashchuk (Михаил Евгеньевич Гащук; born 4 January 2007) is a Russian professional footballer who plays as a midfielder for Fratria.
+Mikhail Yevgenyevich Gashchuk (Михаил Евгеньевич Гащук; born 4 January 2007) is a Russian professional footballer who plays as a midfielder for Chernomorets Balchik.

 Career

 Born in Tomsk, Russia, Gashchuk moved at an early age to Bulgaria with his parents.
 He began his youth career at Ludogorets Razgrad, before moving to Cherno More Varna academy.
 In 2021 he joined the newly formed Fratria, where his father is one of the founders and youth coach.
 A year later he joined Botev Plovdiv Academy, before returning to Fratria in 2023 and joining the first team.
 He scored his debut goal for the team on 18 May 2023 in a league match against Riltsi Dobrich.
 His fully professional debut was on 14 November 2024, in a Bulgarian cup match against Beroe Stara Zagora, where Fratria were eliminated on penalties.
-He received an injury in Fratria's winter camp, which ruled him out for 6 months, missing the rest of 2024-25 season.
+He received an injury in Fratria's winter camp, which ruled him out for 6 months, missing the rest of 2024–25 season.